ctelang/ctelang/README.md

 Hi there 👋
-My name is Chirag and I'm a computer science student from Colorado.
+My name is Chirag and I'm a computer science student from Colorado, USA.
 Here's some info about me!

 🌱 Interests: